Philosophy of Science Education

 5. Summary

-My classroom goals are to continue to educate our students in a respectful and engaging classroom.
+My classroom goals are to continue to educate our students in a respectful and engaging classroom that fully represents the diversity of science.
 My classes engage the curious nature of students.
-I seek to remain dynamic and fluid, adapting with the ever-changing knowledge of the scientific world.
+I seek to remain dynamic, adapting with the ever-changing knowledge of the scientific world.
 I also strive to provide our students with life-long tools; technical writing, ability to work in groups, forming testable hypothesis from multiple background sources, solid study habits, and the ability to read technical papers.
 My classroom goals are to use the exciting nature of science to ignite curiosity in our students, creating a life-long student who will think critically about global problems and engage in the challenges that are present in our world.